mysql/mysql-connector-nodejs/CONTRIBUTING.md

 ### Executing the Test Suite

-The test suite is composed of three different categories of automated tests:
+The test suite is composed of two different categories of automated tests:

 * Unit tests
 * Functional tests
-* Compatibility tests

 Each test suite can be executed individually or the entire set can be executed altogether.
 Unit tests can be executed standalone without any external dependencies by running the following command: